pwk4m1/pwk4m1.github.io/reset.md

 	a very simple, bootable firmware image for x86 machines out there.

-	So, when a computer boots, cpu fetches BIOS from ROM memory, runs the BIOS which will do all kinds of stuff, then loads bootloader from disk & passes controll to the bootloader.
+	So, when a computer boots, cpu fetches BIOS from ROM memory, runs the BIOS which will do all kinds of stuff and then loads bootloader from disk & passes controll to the bootloader.

 	This is all cool 'n dandy, but how it works in practise?